adamdev20/adamdev20/README.md

 # About Me

-Hi, I’m a passionate Informatics Engineering undergraduate at Universitas Hasanuddin.
-I’m deeply fascinated by the world of full-stack development and UI/UX design, always eager to push boundaries and explore the latest in web technologies.
-My goal is to become a skilled bug hunter, crafting secure, innovative solutions and uncovering vulnerabilities to make the digital world safer.

-I thrive on turning creative ideas into seamless, interactive experiences with clean, efficient code, whether it’s building robust applications or diving into ethical hacking challenges.
-Let’s connect, explore my projects, and create something extraordinary together! 🚀💻
+Hi, I’m Adam — a beginner fullstack developer who is passionate about learning how modern web applications work from frontend to backend.

+Currently, I’m building my fundamentals in HTML, CSS (Tailwind), JavaScript, React, and Node.js while exploring how systems work behind the scenes.
+I enjoy experimenting, solving problems step by step, and turning simple ideas into interactive web projects.

+I’m also interested in low-level concepts like memory behavior and reverse engineering as part of understanding software more deeply.

+Right now, my focus is improving my coding fundamentals, building real projects, and growing into a more solid fullstack developer over time.

+Feel free to explore my projects and follow my learning journey 🚀

 ## 🌐Skills